svargh/electrs-fullnode/README.md

 # electrs-fullnode
-Electr with SSL and bitcoind
+Electrs with SSL and bitcoind
 with minimal configuration.